DavidVorick/CodeCommit/UserSpecification.md

 After parsing the response and making local changes, the code-commit binary will attempt to build the project.
 This means running 'build.sh' and checking that it exits successfully.
-If it exits sucessfully, 'code-commit' stops there.
+The output of the build - both stdout and stderr as well as the exit code - needs to be logged in 'logs/[date]/initial-build.txt'.

-If there are errors, 'code-commit' needs to make a series of up to three repair queries to attempt to repair the file.
-Each repair query has the following
+If the build script exits sucessfully, 'code-commit' stops there.
+The build is considered to have exited successfully if the exit code is 0, even if there is output to stderr.
+If the build did not exit successfully, 'code-commit' needs to make a series of up to three repair queries to attempt to repair the file.
-format:
+Each repair query has the following format:

 [repair query system prompt]
 [build.sh output]